-The elimination half-life of lidocaine (lignocaine) following an intravenous bolus injection is typically 1.5 to 2.0 hours.
-Because of the rapid rate at which lidocaine (lignocaine) is metabolised, any condition that affects liver function may alter lidocaine (lignocaine) kinetics.
-The half-life may be more than doubled in patients with liver dysfunction.
-Renal dysfunction does not affect lidocaine (lignocaine) kinetics but may increase the accumulation of metabolites.
+The elimination half-life of lidocaine following an intravenous bolus injection is typically 1.5 to 2.0 hours.
+Because of the rapid rate at which lidocaine is metabolized, any condition that affects liver function may alter lidocaine kinetics.
+The half-life may be doubled or more in patients with liver dysfunction.
+Renal dysfunction does not affect lidocaine kinetics but may increase the accumulation of metabolites.